shubhamranswal/Passave/SECURITY.md

 ## 🔑 Encryption Overview

-- Vault encryption uses industry-standard algorithms (e.g. AES)
+- Vault encryption uses industry-standard algorithms (AES)
-- Keys are derived using strong KDFs (e.g. Argon2 / PBKDF2)
+- Keys are derived using strong KDFs (Argon2 / PBKDF2)
 - Encryption strategy may vary based on user-selected security level
 - All cryptographic operations occur on the client